Berkey® TIPS & FAQS

 Can I clean the filter in my Sport Berkey™ filtration bottle?

 Unfortunately, the Sport Berkey™ filter is not cleanable.
-Replacement filter, however, are available.
+Replacement filters, however, are available.

 Can I put my Sport Berkey™ filtration bottle in the refrigerator?